bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 ## Jog Wheel
 ---
 The Jog wheel is pretty straight forward.
 Nothing out of the ordinary here
-* Turning it send a messages on CC# 100.
-Clockwise sends a value 1.
-Counterclock sends 127
+* Turning it send a Midi CC message on CC# 100.
+Clockwise sends a value of 1.
+Counterclock sends a value of 127
-* Pressing the Jog sends a Note on/off value at MIDI Note 111/D#7
+* Pressing the Jog Wheel sends a Note on/off value of MIDI Note 111/D#7

 | Direction | Value             |
 | --------- | ----------------- |